Domestic Competition By-laws

 4. REGISTRATION

-1. All players must register on the official registration form (either hard copy or online) and pay the appropriate fee before taking the court for their first game.
+1. All players must register online and pay the appropriate fee before taking the court for their first game.

-2. It is the player’s responsibility to maintain current registration at all times.
+2. It is the player’s responsibility to always maintain current registration.
 IWB reserves the right to refuse participation to any unregistered person/s.

 5. TEAM ENTRY